stqrsky/stqrsky/README.md

 * 🌍  I'm based in Hamburg, Germany
 * 🧠  I'm learning SwiftUI
-* ⚡  To keep fit I do calisthenics and after training I enjoy my coffee as a reward.
+* ⚡  My hobby is calisthenics and after training I enjoy my coffee as a reward.

 ### Skills